aadityasikder/Universal-Student-Profiling-System/README.md

 ## Project Structure

-- `src/`: Contains the source code for facial recognition, RFID detection, activity detection, and GUI.
+- `Universal-Student-Profiling-System/`: Contains the source code for facial recognition, RFID detection, activity detection, and GUI.
-- `models/`: Stores the trained machine learning models.
+- `JETSON_SIDE/`: Stores the code, executable, photos that needs to be identified, One-shot Machine Learning model from the Jetson Nano Side
 - `data/`: Includes sample data and photos for facial recognition.
 - `docs/`: Contains project documentation.